by Holly Haile Thompson

 The Rev Holly Haile Thompson, DD is a blood member of the Shinnecock Nation, Long Island, NY, studied at the University of Dubuque Theological Seminary, IA, was graduated in 1985, ordained by the Presbytery of Western Colorado in 1986 becoming the first Native American Woman to become Minister of Word and Sacrament/Teaching Elder in the Presbyterian Church (USA).
 Holly served congregations in Colorado and in New York state, is a member of several churchwide committees including the Racial Equity Advocacy Committee (REAC), the Native American Consulting Committee (NACC), and serves on the Doctrine of Discovery Speakers Bureau, all of the PCUSA denomination.
 Currently, Holly volunteers with the United Methodist Church’s northeast Native American Ministries Committee – supporting the UMC ongoing ‘Act of Repentance’.
 Holly most recently concluded her service with 1st Presbyterian Church Potsdam, NY as Transitional/Supply Pastor to explore what an “Anti-Racist Church” might look like.
 She works with the Poor Peoples’ Campaigns of Northern New York and of Long Island.
 Holly is married to Kahetakeron Harry Thompson of Akwesasne, and together they share 7 children, 16 grandchildren and 6 great grandchildren.
 “May our paths lead us to a time when we shall live together in Peace on Good Mother Earth.”

-Catherine is also a member of the NEXT Church blogging cohort and her writing focuses on rural ministry in Kansas.
+Holly is also a member of the NEXT Church blogging cohort and her writing focuses on indigenous theology and the lectionary.